 Try to sing them once you learn how the chords go (or have somebody else sing).
 It will give you a point of reference to keep you on time.

 Keep in mind that not all songs you get chords for will be in the same key as the recording.
 That means it will sound “wrong” if you play along with the CD.
 That’s why singing will make things easier because your ear will automatically find the right key to sing in.

 Eventually you’ll probably want to learn all of the basic major, minor, and 7th chords.
 It’s important to keep working on new songs as you go.
 The more chords you know, the more songs you can play, but it’s no use to learn chords if you don’t have songs to put them in.

 Most teachers start with strumming when they teach ʻukulele to beginners.
 They seem to think of picking as something that is out of reach.
 It’s not.

 You use many fingers to hold chords, you only need one to pick a single note!

 “Tab” is a simple way of writing out music without knowing standard piano notation.

 Improve Your Timing

 There’s only one way you will get better.
 Practice!

 There is no “get out of jail free” card in music.
-You get out what you put in and there are no shortcuts, though I do have some tips on how to practice.
+You get out what you put in and there are no shortcuts, though I do have some tips: